Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 - Licensing powers in the hands of industry associations with limited membership, strong market influence, and the ability to control information and operate without oversight;

-- Cross stock holding and interconnection of business interests among Japanese companies that disadvantage suppliers outside the traditional business group;
+- Cross stock holding and interconnection of business interests among Japanese companies that disadvantage suppliers outside the traditional business group (though not as widespread as in decades past); and

 - The cultural importance of personal relationships in Japan and the reluctance to break or modify business relationships.